MiyaCreeden/personal-research-library/README.md

 - You can view the panel that displays the Xs that have already been added to the Y by clicking the "View Collection" button
 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the button "Add Paper"
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the "Search" button, typing in a search term, clicking enter command (on computer)
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the "Search Collection" button, typing in a search term, clicking enter command (on computer)
-- You can locate my visual component by viewing your collection
+- You can locate my visual component by adding a paper
-- You can save the state of my application by clicking the "Save" button
+- You can save the state of my application by clicking the "Save Collection" button
-- You can reload the state of my application by clicking the "Collection History" button
+- You can reload the state of my application by clicking the "Load Collection" button

 ## Markdown Tools